jbogard/bulk-writer/README.md

 Such a technique would allow writing to target data stores as fast as our transforms and hardware will allow, compared to relying on our ORM to generate `INSERT` statements.
 In most cases, it would also use significantly less memory.

 This library and the guidance that follows show how to use `SqlBulkCopy`, `IEnumerable` and `IDataReader` to enable this kind of streaming technique, that is, to stream from a data source and to stream into a data store, with our C# ETLs.
-We'll also cover how to change your "push"-based transforms that use `INSERT` statements to "pull"-based transforms that use `IEnumerable` and `EnumeratorDataReader`, the `SqlBulkCopy` implementation contained in this library.
+We'll also cover how to change your "push"-based transforms that use `INSERT` statements to "pull"-based transforms that use `IEnumerable` and `EnumerableDataReader`, the `SqlBulkCopy` implementation contained in this library.

 ## SqlBulkCopy ##